James Gregory Telescope

 As of 2018, this telescope is recognized as the largest telescope in operation in the United Kingdom.
 It is also recognized as the largest Schmidt-Cassegrain.
 This design was developed by Baker and Linfoot, and a half-scale model was also made during its development.
-It was estimated the telescope costs about 1 million pounds to manufacture, in early 21s century currency.
+It was estimated that the telescope cost about £1 million to manufacture, in early 21st-century currency.

 The telescope uses both a mirror and corrector, and is capable up to 16 degrees but was adjusted after it came online in 1962.

-The telescope has an aperture up 37 inches, but in the current setup about 35 inches of aperture are used.
+The telescope has an aperture of 37 inches, but in the current setup about 33 inches of aperture are used.